adityasoni9998/OpenHands-Versa/evaluation/benchmarks/the_agent_company/README.md

 # Evaluating OpenHands-Versa on The Agent Company

-This folder contains the evaluation harness The Agent Company benchmark.
+This folder contains the evaluation harness for The Agent Company benchmark.
 It is built on top of the original harness from [The Agent Company](https://github.com/TheAgentCompany/TheAgentCompany/tree/main/evaluation) ([paper](https://arxiv.org/abs/2412.14161)).

 The evaluation consists of three steps: